 CBD for Dogs

-Cannabidiol (CBD) is becoming increasingly popular for both humans and dogs.
+Cannabidiol (CBD) for dogs is becoming increasingly popular.
 While controversial in some circles, it is a safe option to help avoid the potentially dangerous side effects of other anti-anxiety meds like Xanax.

 CBD can help balance an animal’s serotonin levels and keep their emotions balanced like prescription anxiety meds.
 Today, numerous CBD oils do not have the psychotropic element of tetrahydrocannabinol (THC).
 Therefore, you can safely give CBD to your dog without worry about getting him ‘high.’